cloudavail/awstraining/aws-ec2/hands-on/ec2-create-instances.md

 ## Tag the Gateway EC2 Instance

+We should "tag" instances for future identification - the command below will tag the instance so that we know whom it belongs to.

 `aws ec2 create-tags --resources $gateway_instance_id --tags Key="Name",Value="gateway-$your_name" --region $region`

+# Create the www EC2 Instance

 ## Create the www EC2 Instance

 `www_instance_id=$(aws ec2 run-instances --image-id ami-5189a661 --key-name $key_name --region $region --instance-type t2.micro --security-group-ids $www_security_group_id $base_security_group_id --subnet-id $subnet_id --associate-public-ip-address --output text --query 'Instances[*].InstanceId')`

-and confirm that the www Instance has been launched:
+and confirm that the www Instance has been assigned an instance id:

 `echo "The instance ID of the www EC2 Instance is: $www_instance_id."`